RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 makes it unnecessary for us
 to accept or reject the claim of an invasion of the right of privacy.

 The right of publicity has developed to protect the commercial interest of celebrities in their identities.
-The theory of the right is that a celebrity's identity can be valuable in the promotion of products, and the celebrity has an interest that may be protected from the unauthorized commercial exploitation of that identity.
-In [*Memphis Development Foundation v.
-Factors Etc., Inc.,* (6th Cir.
-1980),](http://scholar.google.com/scholar_case?case=10950732871251474707) we stated: "The famous have an exclusive legal right during life to control and profit from the commercial use of their name and personality."
+The theory of the right is that a celebrity's identity can be valuable in the promotion of products, and the celebrity has an interest that may be protected from the unauthorized commercial exploitation of that identity. &hellip; "The famous have an exclusive legal right during life to control and profit from the commercial use of their name and personality."

-The district court dismissed appellants' claim based on the right of publicity because appellee does not use Carson's name or likeness.
-[498 F.Supp. at 77](http://scholar.google.com/scholar_case?case=652682831136403786).
-It held that it "would not be prudent to allow recovery for a right of publicity claim which does not more specifically identify Johnny Carson."
-[498 F.Supp. at 78](http://scholar.google.com/scholar_case?case=652682831136403786).
-We believe that, on the contrary, the district court's conception of the right of publicity is too narrow.
+The district court dismissed Carson's claim based on the right of publicity because the toilet company does not use Carson's name or likeness. &hellip;  It held that it "would not be prudent to allow recovery for a right of publicity claim which does not more specifically identify Johnny Carson." &hellip; We believe that, on the contrary, the district court's conception of the right of publicity is too narrow.
 The right of publicity, as we have stated, is that a celebrity has a protected pecuniary interest in the commercial exploitation of his identity.
 If the celebrity's identity is commercially exploited, there has been an invasion of his right whether or not his "name or likeness" is used.
 Carson's identity may be exploited even if his name, John W. Carson, or his picture is not used.

 In [*Motschenbacher v.
 R.J.
 Reynolds Tobacco Co.,* (9th Cir.1974),](http://scholar.google.com/scholar_case?case=6630116352269581991) the court held that the unauthorized use of a picture of a distinctive race car of a well known professional race car driver, whose name or likeness were not used, violated his right of publicity.
 In this connection, the court said: